 Last summer, my kids flat out fell in love with pesto.
 They would made it on their own from basil we bought at the farmer’s market.
 They’d toss it with pasta.
 Slather it on sourdough grilled cheeses.
 Put it on heirloom tomatoes with burrata.
 It was one of the first “green” foods that hit a trifecta with my three, and I sure hope it sticks around.

 Arugula, Basil and Avocado Pesto

-To use leftover greens, feel free to replace half the arugula or basil with spinach leaves or kale.
+To use leftover greens, feel free to replace the arugula with spinach or kale.
 This is best used immediately after it's made, or store in an air tight container with plastic wrap touching the top layer of the pesto to help prevent oxidation.

 - 2 tablespoons pine nuts

 - 2 cups fresh basil leaves, packed, without the stems

 - 1 avocado, peeled and pitted

 - Freshly ground pepper